pk2971/EDA-Black-Friday-Shoppers/README.md

 Data set taken from Kaggle, uploaded in the repository.

-In this porject we analyze the data taken from a Black Friday Sale.
+In this project we analyze the data taken from a Black Friday Sale.

 We would like to find out about the shopping habits of customers across Gender, Occupation and other factors.